l0STAwaY/NLP_Midterm_Osvaldo_Yizhou_David/README.md

 ----

 In summary we would have 1 NlP base case dataset, 5 configuration file and 5 pesudo label dataset.
-We will evluate the final outputed pesudo-label dataset which has the label for all text as the final accuarcy of that model.
+We will evluate the final output  pesudo-label dataset which has the label for all text as the final accuarcy of that model.

 - 1 NLP_basecase_file -> used to evalate model without self-training and also used as the first stage of self-training